anamarija402/ZigZag/BSidesZG/README.md

 Known problems (HW): Battery holder footprint is not good, if you push battery to end position it can brick battery

-Known problems (SW): In one key you will nottice missing H letter (gramar) - it should be THR instead of just TR
+Known problems (SW): In one key you will nottice missing H letter (gramar) - use your key as is ignore gramar.